Spanish-style bullfighting: Anti-bullfighting movement

 Activism against bullfighting has existed in Spain since the beginning of the early 20th century, when a group of intellectuals, belonging to the Generation of '98, rallied against the popularity of bullfighting and other social issues, dismissing them as "non-European" elements of Spanish culture, which were to blame for the country's social and economic backwardness.

 In the 21st century, bullfighting has come under increasing attack from animal rights activists and political actors for its links to Spanish nationalism.
 Separatist and nationalist sentiment in Catalonia has played a key role in the region-wide ban of a practice which is strongly associated to Spanish national identity.

 However the bous al carrer runnings of the bulls are not banned.

 Galician and Basque nationalists have also expressed abolitionist stances, although in the case of the latter this has been somewhat mooted by the conundrum of bullfighting being at the heart of the San Fermin festival in Pamplona.
 Animal welfare concerns are perhaps the prime driver of opposition to bullfighting outside Spain, although rejection of traditionalism and Criollo elitism may also play a role in Latin America.
 In the Canary Islands, bullfights are banned but cock fights, banned in the rest of Spain, are popular.

 Animal rights activists claim bullfighting is a cruel or barbarous blood sport, in which the bull suffers severe stress and a slow, torturous death.
 A number of animal rights or animal welfare activist groups such as Antitauromaquia ("Antibullfighting") and StopOurShame undertake anti-bullfighting actions in Spain and other countries.

 Other arguments in favor of bullfighting include those to the effect that the death of animals in slaughterhouses is often much worse than the death in the ring, and that both types of animal die for entertainment since humans do not need to consume meat, eating it instead for taste (bulls enter the food chain after the bullfight).
 The last common defense to the practice is the conservationist standpoint for both the tradition itself and the Bravo bull variety, as Bravo bulls are the closest living relative to the European wild bull, completely extinct now and divided into sub-breeds whose only use is provision of meat and milk, serving the food industry.

 After years of increased pressure against bullfighting by abolitionist movements within Spain, the death of bullfighter Victor Barrio in July 2016 led to hundreds of comments being posted on various social media expressing joy towards the event and openly mocking his family and widow.
 This led to a significant backlash within Spain against anti-bullfighting activism, and criminal investigations are ongoing against those involved.
-Within a few days of Barrio's death, over 200,000 signatures had been collecting demanding action be taken against one such activist.
+Within a few days of Barrio's death, over 200,000 signatures had been collected demanding action be taken against one such activist.